A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Proof of the N -particle Stochastic Variational Principle

 and

 and

 So, using Eq.
-(9) in section 2, the integrand of (214) becomes \begin{lyxcode}
+(9) in section 2, the integrand of (233) becomes

-\end{lyxcode} From the variational constraint (212-213), and using the fact that the arbitrary sample-wise variations (i.e., the virtual displacements in the generalized coordinates) $\delta\mathbf{q}_{i}(t)$ are independent for all \emph{i} by D'Alembert's principle \cite{Ray2006}, it follows that the first-order variation of $J$ must be zero for each $\delta\mathbf{q}_{i}(t)$.
-Moreover, since the ensemble-average is a positive linear functional, we will have the equations of motion
+From the variational constraint (231-32), and using the fact that the arbitrary variations (i.e., the virtual displacements in the generalized coordinates) $\delta\mathbf{q}_{i}(t)$ are independent for all \emph{i} by D'Alembert's principle \cite{Ray2006}, it follows that the first-order variation of $J$ must be zero for each $\delta\mathbf{q}_{i}(t)$.
+Moreover, since the expectation is a positive linear functional, we will have the equations of motion

 and

 for each time $t$ $\in$ $\left[t_{I},t_{F}\right]$ with probability one.